Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 GymbaROO-KindyROO kids are excelling academically, emotionally, in leadership roles and on the sporting field.
 Find us at: GymbaROO-KindyROO

-Maureen Hawke and Dr Jane Williams
+Maureen Hawke, Dr Jane Williams and Bindy Cummings

 One of the most important factors in early childhood development is optimal nutrition and the treatment of food allergies and sensitivities.
 Dietary influence of development begins, not at birth, but with the nutrition of the mother and grandmother.
 However, there is much that can be done to ensure the nutrition of young infants and children supports healthy development.